AmrMohamed27/Promptopia/README.md

 ## Deployment

 The app is deployed on Vercel.
-You can view the live version at [https://promptopia-nine-omega.vercel.app/](here).
+You can view the live version [here](https://promptopia-nine-omega.vercel.app/).